rahulhande13/rahulhande13/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-Myself Rahul Hande holding a Bachelor's Degree Of Engineering in Electronics & Telecommunication from Mumbai University.
+Myself, Rahul Hande holding a Bachelor's Degree Of Engineering in Electronics & Telecommunication from Mumbai University.
 Working in the medical device industry for 3+ years.
 Practicing Data Science and Machine Learning for over 5 months with 400+ hours of coursework, 10 coding assignments & projects.
 Currently, I am open to opportunities for Data Science, Machine Learning & related roles.

 ## EDUCATION